Debajyati/perfect-vimrc/README.md

 7. **(Optional)**: Uncomment the line  `Plug 'Exafunction/codeium.vim', { 'branch': 'main' }` in the config file and run `:PlugInstall` to install the Codeium AI plugin in vim.
 After installation refer to the [Official Codeium AI installation and usage guide](https://codeium.com/vim_tutorial) .
 8. Enjoy!
 #### Additional (How to use it) + Some Keybindings:
+1. `,` is the leader key in this configuration.
-1. Use `Ctrl+n` to open and close the file explorer.
+2. Use `,+n` to open and close the file explorer.
-2. Use the **arrow keys** to move down through the list of code suggesions and use `Enter` key to manually trigger completion.
+3. Use the **arrow keys** to move down through the list of code suggesions and use `Enter` key to manually trigger completion.
 You can also click `Tab` to trigger completion by going down through the list of code suggesions & click `Shift+Tab` to trigger completion by going up through the list of code suggessions.
 4. Click `Ctrl+\` to toggle terminal.
-Now you can navigate to the file buffer from terminal and vice versa using your beloved mouse.
+Now you can navigate to the file buffer from terminal and vice versa using the native window navigation keymaps of vim or your beloved mouse, whatever you want.
 Use `Ctrl+d` to kill the terminal.
+5. Run `:Colors` to change colorscheme
+6. Click `<space>ff` to quickly navigate to a file inside the CWD, with fuzzy search(fzf) **(Optional: for file preview- install bat. for debian/ubuntu - `sudo apt install bat`)**.
+7. Click `<space>b` to quickly navigate to an existing buffer inside the CWD.

 ### Contributing
 Any kind of suggesion, contributions(bug fixes, enhancements) are cordially welcomed.